 In the proceedings below, the circuit court found that there was no reasonable likelihood that the conditions of abuse or neglect could be substantially corrected.
 Based upon the facts and evidence as expressed above, the Court concurs in this finding.
 West Virginia Code § 49-6-5(b)(1) states that circumstances in which there is no reasonable likelihood that the conditions of abuse or neglect can be substantially corrected include situations in which "[t]he abusing parent . . . [has] habitually abused or [is] addicted to alcohol, controlled substances or drugs, to the extent that proper parenting skills have been seriously impaired and such person . . . [has] not responded to or followed through the recommended and appropriate treatment which could have improved the capacity for adequate parental functioning."
 In terminating petitioner's parental rights, the circuit court noted multiple violations of the terms of petitioner's improvement period, as outlined above.
 Most importantly, the circuit court found that petitioner continued to abuse controlled substances and had alcohol in the home.
+Contrary to petitioner's allegations that the evidence was insufficient to support this finding, the circuit court's order plainly states that petitioner "tested positive for opiates" on June 24, 2011, after she had been granted an improvement period.
+Additionally, the evidence presented clearly shows that petitioner did not satisfy "virtually all the requirements" of her improvement period, as she alleges above.
+The circuit court's termination order plainly states that petitioner failed to comply with her counseling through Seneca Health Services, failed to remain drug and alcohol free, had alcohol in her home, failed to establish a fit home for the children, failed to accept responsibility for her actions, and failed to address the issues of abuse and neglect despite resources available to assist her in that regard.
 As such, because there was no reasonable likelihood that the conditions of abuse or neglect could be substantially corrected, the circuit court was within its discretion to terminate petitioner's parental rights in accordance with West Virginia Code § 49-6-5(a)(6).